ampartridge/itbs_2018/index.md

 ## Location and registration

 The workshop will take place at CUBRIC, seminar room 2 (top floor).
 Please report to CUBRIC reception and sign in when you arrive.
-Workshop registration is separate and will begin at 8:30AM outside seminar room 2 and the introductory lecture will begin at 9AM.
+Workshop registration is separate from signing in to CUBRIC and will begin at 8:30AM outside seminar room 2.
+The introductory lecture will begin at 9AM.
 See [here](https://www.cardiff.ac.uk/visit/map) for a campus map.

 Cardiff University Brain Imaging Research Centre (CUBRIC), Maindy Road,